France PM Proposes Cutting Two Public Holidays to Reduce Debt

 Share this article

-Among other things, Bayrou proposes that two public holidays be abolished: Easter Monday and Liberation Day on May 8.
-Bayrou is, however, open to other proposals, he adds.
+Among other things, Bayrou proposes that two of France's eleven public holidays be abolished.
+As an example, he mentions Easter Monday and Liberation Day on May 8.

-France's national debt is a staggering 3,300 billion euros (37,000 billion kronor) and has for several years broken the EU's budget rules.
-To try to curb the soaring expenses in the EU's second-largest economy, Prime Minister Bayrou is expected to present savings of 40 billion euros.
+France's national debt is a staggering 3,300 billion euros (37,000 billion kronor) and has broken EU budget rules for several years.
+In an attempt to curb the soaring spending in the EU's second-largest economy, Prime Minister Bayrou was expected to present savings of a total of 40 billion euros.

 Loading related articles...